kgrid/icon-array/README.md

   count: 2.5,
   gridWidth: 10,
   gridHeight: 10,
-  backgroundFill: "white",
+  backgroundFill: "steelblue",
   personFill: "orange"
 })
 ```
-will draw an icon array on a div with id = "my_div", and will fill in 2.5 icons colored orange and will look like this:
+will draw an icon array on a div with id = "my_div", and will fill in 2.5 icons colored steelblue and will look like this:

 ![icon array](https://github.com/kgrid/icon-array/blob/master/icon-array-example.png)